 After college she moved to NYC where she pursued a dual career, splitting time between music performance and assisting Wall Street to transition to the digital world.
 She began writing poetry and composing music while playing with a wide variety of ensembles including punk, jazz, classical, rock, worldbeat and klezmer.

 In 1997, she debuted her first work, Le Collage C’est Fou!!, a funk-driven worldbeat ensemble including luminaries such as Jojo Kuo, Li’Nard, Jeremy Gaddie, Martino Atangana, Azouhouni Adou, Mem Nahadr and Willy White.
 The album was mastered by Grammy-winning recording engineer James P. Nichols.
 The record release was a multimedia extravaganza at S.O.Bs in NYC featuring special guests including Everton Sylvestor, Lipbone Redding (as a tuba-playing Elvis and MC), visual artist Debbie Sutton, DJ Cruz Missile and Hassan Hakmoun and his band Zahar.
+The show, and the album, were graced by the extraordinary talents of Gary Heidt.

 She debuted her solo electrified trumpet persona, Electricmeg, at the Burning Man Festival in 1998 and dove head-first into the world of improvisational jazz, collaborating with Daniel Carter, Sabir Mateen, Gary Heidt, Mem Nahadr, and many others.